open-space-collective/open-space-toolkit/CONTRIBUTING.md

 make
 ```

-*Tip: `helpers/build.sh` simplifies building from within the development environment.*
+*Tip: `ostk-build` simplifies building from within the development environment.*

-*Tip: `helpers/debug.sh` allows you to debug your code from within the development environment using `gdb`.*
+*Tip: `ostk-debug` allows you to debug your code from within the development environment using `gdb`.*

 *Tip: The `ccmake` tool is installed in the dev container and can be used to configure CMake project options to speed up your build time.
 It can be run with the `cmake ../` command from the `./build` directory*

-*Tip: `helpers/clean.sh` cleans the entire build directory.*
+*Tip: `ostk-clean` cleans the entire build directory.*

 ### Test

-*Tip: `helpers/test.sh` simplifies running C++ tests from within the development environment.
-The name of the desired test to be run can be added afterwords according to documentation [here.](http://google.github.io/googletest/advanced.html#running-a-subset-of-the-tests)*
+*Tip: `ostk-test` simplifies running C++ tests from within the development environment.
+A [specific test](http://google.github.io/googletest/advanced.html#running-a-subset-of-the-tests) can be run by matching patterns `ostk-test *TEST-NAME*`.*

 ### Python

-*Tip: `helpers/install-python.sh` installs the currently build shared object libraries as a python package within the development environment so that you can use your most recent changes to OSTk in python.*
+*Tip: `ostk-install-python` installs the currently build shared object libraries as a python package within the development environment so that you can use your most recent changes to OSTk in python.*

-*Tip: `helpers/test-python.sh` runs the suite of python unit tests from within the development environment after you have installed python.*
+*Tip: `ostk-test-python` runs the suite of python unit tests from within the development environment after you have installed python.*

 ### JupyterLab